An analytic approach to the stress energy tensor in quantum field theory: Properties of theories with stress energy tensors

+All three families depend smoothly on $t$, and are equal to the identity at $t=0$.
+Applying the three special cases successively to these factors proves the claim. \end{proof}

-\begin{proposition} Suppose that Assumption (A) holds.
-Let $U_Z(t)$ be families of unitary operators associated to the Killing field $Z$ on $\calU$.
-Then, for sufficiently small $t,s$ there exist families of unitary operators $a(s,t)$ and $b(s,t)$, commuting with any operator in $\calA(\calO)$, such that
+\begin{proposition} Let $U_Z(t)$ be families of unitary operators associated to the Killing field $Z$ on $\calU$.
+Then, for sufficiently small $T>0$ there exist families of unitary operators $V(t,s)$ and $W(t,s)$ with $s,t \in [-T,T]$, commuting with any operator in $\calA_g(\calO)$, such that

-In particular we have for any $A \in \calA(\calO)$ the group property $\alpha_s(\alpha_t(A)) = \alpha_{t+s}(A)$. \end{proposition} \begin{proof} Throughout we keep in mind that by causality
+In particular we have for any $A \in \calA_g(\calO)$ the group property $\alpha_s(\alpha_t(A)) = \alpha_{t+s}(A)$. \end{proposition} \begin{proof} Throughout we keep in mind that by causality \eqref{defstress:causality}{\sl (1)}

 Since

 we have